 What you don’t want to do is hide and let resentment fester.
 Most of us have people that owe us money and people we owe money to.
 By being empathetic and reasonable while attempting to collect a debt, we have a better chance of having that returned to us when it’s our turn to pay.

-Four Tips for Handling Client Collection Calls
+Four Tips for Handling Customer Collection Calls

 Your tone is essential, whether you’re on the giving or receiving end of a collection call.
 Some things to keep in mind: